OpenRTX/openrtx.github.io/flashing/win-stm32drivers.md

 1. Right click on the incorrect driver in Device Manager, click Uninstall Driver and select the 'Attempt to remove the driver for this device' checkbox in the pop-up window.
 2. Allow to uninstall.
-3. Unplug and replug in the radio to allow to reenumerate.
+3. Unplug and then plug in the radio to allow to enumerate.
 Look for the driver [as shown above in Radio in DFU mode with no DFU driver](#device-manager-with-radio-in-dfu-mode-no-driver)
 4. Right click on the '!
 Digital Radio in USB Mode' and select *Update Driver*, then *Browse my computer for Drivers*.
 Enter the path to the driver(s), be sure to check the *Include Subfolders* box and select *Next*
 5. Driver should install as shown below with 'STM Device in DFU Mode'